fyang3/6s898-blogpost-project/_posts/2021-12-05-coreference-resolution-for-literary-texts.md

 * Nested mentions: unlike straightforward news texts and day-to-day English usage, literary texts often contain ambiguous nested structures in their figurative language usages.
 For example, "the smart and wise Hobbit Frodo" has two layers of mentions: the entire phrase, or just "Frodo", the proper name.
 Given this challenge, coreference resolution models for the English literature domain often needs to be trained on either the longest or shortest spans of mentions.

 * Ambiguity: unlike newswires or reports, literary entities can change over the course of a novel.
-For instance, is the seven-year-old Pip at the beginning of Dicken's *Great Expectations* the same identity as the thiry-year-old Pip in the end?
+For instance, as Bamman et al. mentions, is the seven-year-old Pip at the beginning of Dicken's *Great Expectations* the same identity as the thiry-year-old Pip in the end?
 Such questions are philosophical and computer programs cannot answer in full.
 Most coreference systems treat the entities as static throughout a piece of text for simplicity.

 ## Evaluation metrics